Daniel (Montenegrin singer): Biography

 Born to a Montenegrin father and a Belgian mother, Popović was raised in Titograd, but made his name in Zagreb, where he moved in 1977 to pursue a career in pop music.

-In 1983, as a regional representative of Montenegro (TV Titograd), he won the right to represent Yugoslavia in the Eurovision Song Contest with the song "Džuli" (Julie).
-His national victory was somewhat unexpected because most observers saw popular folk singer Lepa Brena, a regional representative of Serbia (TV Belgrade), as a clear favourite.
+In 1983, as a regional representative of Croatia (TV Zagreb), he won the right to represent Yugoslavia at the Eurovision Song Contest with the song "Džuli" ("Julie").
+His national victory was somewhat unexpected because most observers saw popular folk singer Lepa Brena, a regional representative of Vojvodina (TV Novi Sad), as a clear favourite.

 Daniel achieved 4th place in Munich, equaling at the time the best ever Yugoslav placing in the Eurovision Song Contest (Lola Novaković's 4th-place finish in 1962).
-"Džuli" was also a huge hit in Yugoslavia: the album sold 717,166 copies while the single sold further 80,883 – a huge number for Yugoslavia in both cases.
+"Džuli" was also a huge hit in Yugoslavia: the album sold 717,166 copies while the single sold a further 80,883.
 The song was a big hit in many other European countries as well, including Norway, where Daniel played several venues.
-Early in 1984, he performed at a NRK broadcast TV show prior to the Sarajevo Winter Olympics, playing "Džuli" and a new song called "Miss You".

 Like many other Eurovision contestants, Daniel failed to build on his triumph, and his commercial appeal gradually declined.
 By the 1990s, his popularity was already on the wane, though he managed to register one more moderate hit in 1991 – a track called "Daj obuci levisice" (Please Put On Levi's) that he competed with in Jugovizija 1991 representing Croatia (HTV) and placing second, only two points behind the winning song "Brazil" by Bebi Dol.
 A few years earlier, he had also featured in Lepa Brena's folk hit "Jugoslovenka" (Yugoslav Girl).